 Battle of the Brains has two divisions: elementary (kindergarten through 6th grade) and secondary (7th through 12th grade).
 THERE IS NO LIMIT TO THE NUMBER OF ENTRIES A SCHOOL MAY SUBMIT.

 The same teacher may lead multiple teams.
 Each team should have a maximum of two co-leaders.
 While there are no defined limits on team size, learning objectives diminish with teams of more than 20 students.
 Each team must design a STEM exhibit focused around a single topic or main idea of your choice.

-- Creativity and Inspiration (30 points): 800-word maximum
+- Creativity & Inspiration (30 points)

-- Interactive Exhibit Engagement (30 points): 800-word maximum
+- Interactive Exhibit Engagement (35 points)

-- Visual and Written Presentation (15 points)
+- Visual & Written Presentation (15 points)

-- Constructability (10 points): 400-word maximum
+- Constructability (10 points)

-- Student Involvement (5 points): 300-word maximum
+- Student Involvement (5 points)

 - Be full-time K-12 students.

-- Kansas: Atchison, Douglas, Franklin, Jefferson, Johnson, Leavenworth, Miami, Shawnee and Wyandotte
+- Kansas: Atchison, Douglas, Franklin, Jefferson, Johnson, Leavenworth, Miami, Shawnee and Wyandotte.

-- Missouri: Bates, Buchanan, Caldwell, Cass, Clay, Clinton, Jackson, Johnson, Lafayette, Livingston, Platte and Ray
+- Missouri: Bates, Buchanan, Caldwell, Cass, Clay, Clinton, Jackson, Johnson, Lafayette, Livingston, Platte and Ray.

 - Include the entry form information requested on the submission website.